Silicone rubber for an accurate calendering process

 Silicone rubber calendering

 Calendering is a mechanical process used to manufacture uniform sheets made of silicone rubber.
 Raw materials, such as heat cured silicone (HCR) that are heat softened or extruded, are forced through a series of aligned cylindrical rolls that determine the thickness and mechanical properties of the finished products.
-The calendering process normally consists of a two or more hardened steel rollers that revolve in opposite directions pressing the uncured silicone HCR preform into a continuous silicone sheet.
+The calendering process normally consists of two or more hardened steel rollers that revolve in opposite directions pressing the uncured silicone HCR preform into a continuous silicone sheet.
 The silicone can be pressed onto various substrates such as release film liners, a variety of fabrics, glass, plastics and more.
 The finished products and their surface finishes and textures can be shiny, matte, smooth, adherent or embossed, etc.

 Silicone rubber has become a material of choice for high-volume high-quality calendered products because it can be accurately processed to provide specific qualities, such as thickness, flexibility and high resistance to mechanical wear and tear, harsh weather conditions, water and chemicals, including oil and fuel.